Chemotherapy Game-Changer for Stage 4 Cancer

 Additionally, cancer cells experience a longer, more sustained exposure to the toxin.
 For this reason, targeted chemotherapy is another method of treatment that utilizes specific agents to help the delivery of chemotherapy to precise tissues and regions of the body.
 When lower doses are given, your immune system is better able to respond instead of being wiped-out altogether.

-GTF treatment allows the patient to experience all the possible benefits of chemotherapy while tremendously reducing the imminent damage to the immune system that is commonly the result of a more conventional administration of these treatments.
+GTFC treatment allows the patient to experience all the possible benefits of chemotherapy while tremendously reducing the imminent damage to the immune system that is commonly the result of a more conventional administration.

 Our Comprehensive Smart Oncology® program can utilize targeted chemotherapy to minimize damage to the healthy cells, improve immune system function, as well as greatly improve the quality of life for our patients.
 Visit the PPMR process to learn more about other therapies that may work for you or contact us if you have any questions.

-The following featured articles will help you better understand Envita’s unique approach to cancer treatment as well as provide essential steps to success:
+The following featured articles will help you better understand our unique approach to cancer treatment as well as provide essential steps to success:

 Blue Cross Blue Evaluation.
 Pharmacogenomics of Cancer-Candidate Genes.
 Assessment Program (2007), Vol. 22, no. 5.